KYB: Business Document Verification for US Onboarding

 |---|---|

-| Source | Company registry (filed accounts) or directly from the client |
+| Source | Secretary of State (annual report) or directly from the client (financial statements) |

-| Period | Most recent financial year; ideally the last 2 years |
+| Period | Most recent fiscal year; ideally the last 2 years |

 | Data to verify | Revenue, equity, debt levels, going concern opinions |

-7. Proof of Registered Address
+7. Proof of Business Address

 | Criterion | Requirement |